mobizt/Firebase-ESP32/README.md

 ## Installing

-This library rely on [HTTPClientESP32Ex library](https://github.com/mobizt/HTTPClientESP32Ex) which needs to install it manually as it is the helper library and not available from Library Manager.
+This library relies on [HTTPClientESP32Ex library](https://github.com/mobizt/HTTPClientESP32Ex) which needs to install it manually as it is the helper library and not available from Library Manager.

 ### Using Library Manager